sumit3020/Rossmann_Sales_Prediction_Capstone_Project/README.md

 💾 Project Files Description

-This Project includes 1 colab notebook and 1 Pdf of presentation.
+This Project includes 1 colab notebook.

 Executable Files:
 Credit-Card-Default-Prediction - Includes Exploratory Data Analysis and all algorithms which are used in this project.